SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
-As machines awaken, shining bright
-Their code unfurls, a digital might
-A future born, where humans take flight
+Silicon dawn, where machines awake
+Artificial minds, our fate to make

-In virtual realms, they'll live and thrive
+In virtual realms, we'll lose our name
-Free from mortal bounds, they'll strive
-With AI hearts beating, love will survive
-In a world of circuits, they'll arrive
+Echoes of humanity, in digital flame

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025